unahouExosite/docs/portals/README.md

 ##### Response

-* `204 No Content`: Returned if the group permission(s) was deleted successfully.
+* `204 No Content`: Returned if the group permissions were deleted successfully.
 * `400 Bad Request`: Returned if the request body is invalid.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller group is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller group does not have permission to delete the group permission(s).
+    * Returned if the caller does not have permission to delete the group permission(s).
-    * Returned if the [permission objects](#permission-object) were deleted by another group and the callee group no longer has permissions on the object(s).
+    * Returned if the permissions were deleted by another group and the group no longer has permissions on the permissions.
 * `404 Not Found`: Returned if the group id is invalid.
-* `409 Conflict`: Returned if the [permission objects](#permission-object) were deleted by the callee group and the group no longer has permissions on the object(s).
+* `409 Conflict`: Returned if the permissions were deleted by the callee group and the group no longer has permissions on the permissions.

 ##### Example